Improve the Profitability of Drought-Stressed Corn, Turn it into SilageSeptember 23, 2012

-Consider this; one ton of well-eared corn silage will contain about 7 ½ bushels of grain.
+Consider this; one ton of well-earned corn silage will contain about 7 ½ bushels of grain.
 If corn is $5 dollars per bushel, the grain alone is worth $35- 45 dollars per ton of silage.
 Now add the value of the stalks/leaves (stover).
 If you just value the ‘stover’ based on the nutrients removed that might have to be replaced with fertilizer, add another $10-15 per ton.
 This means corn silage could be worth between $50-60 dollars per ton.
 Figuring it this way, the old saying that “a ton of silage is worth ten times the price of a bushel of corn” is pretty spot on!

-Drought-stressed corn can be a good source of high quality silage.
-Although it may be lower in grain content it will be higher in digestible fiber.
+Drought-stressed corn can be a good source of high-quality silage.
+Although it may be lower in grain content it will be higher indigestible fiber.
 Also, expect it to have lower starch and elevated sugars.

 Things to look out for:

 - Mold and fungi: Drought-stressed is easily susceptible to mold.

 - Nitrate: Be sure to test the level of nitrates before you feed your livestock.

 - Silo Gas: It is always a concern with corn silage, and the higher level of nitrate the more toxic it can become.
 Always leave the area if you notice a faint brown low hanging gas, or bleach like odor.

 Are you setting aside acres simply for silage?
 Check out the information from the U of M Extension on Selecting Corn Hybrids for Profitable Silage.

 Contact us today to learn about these options!